amidzicigor/codecademy/README.md

-This is my first website.
+#Copycat Codecademy.com
-Learning as I go, but this is tougher than expected.
+This is my attempt to copy codecademy.com